Laureates of the L’Oréal-UNESCO For Women in Science International Award

 For her fundamental investigations of detergents, emulsions and foams.

 For her pioneering theory and computer simulations of amorphous semiconductors and liquid metals.

 Myriam P. SARACHIK

-Laureate 2005 NORTH AMERICADistinguished Emeritus Professor of Physics Department of Physics, City College of New York (CUNY), New York ( USA ).
+Laureate 2005 for NORTH AMERICADistinguished Emeritus Professor of Physics Department of Physics, City College of New York (CUNY), New York (United States). ).